story-sharing/story-sharing-docs/README.md

 * stories: a collection of public stories
   * createdAt: timestamp the story was created
   * title: name of the story
+  * audio: link to audio
   * owners: a list of user IDs who created the story
-  * scenes: a list of scenes in the story
+  * scenes: an optional list of scenes in the story
+    * start: seconds into story of scene
     * backgroundColour: a hex colour for the background of the UI
     * title: name of the scene
-    * audio: link to audio
-    * text: text representation of audio
+    * text: text in the scence
+    * image: link to image
 * groups: a collection of private groups
   * createdAt: timestamp the group was created
   * title: name of the group